darrylmabini/nodejs-express-typescript-user-hierarchy/README.md

 - **`app`** the main entrypoint.

 ## Task
 Come up with a function, for an arbitrary collection of roles and users, given a user Id returns a list of ALL their subordinates (i.e: including their subordinate's subordinates).
+Please make sure you put some good effort in and produce good, clean, workable code - that's what we're looking for!

 ## Solution
 To list ALL the user's subordinates, I have a service called `UserService` and has a `getSubordinates` method.
 First I need to find the user role ID by calling `findById` in the `UserModel` object.
 After that I will check if there is a user found so that I can ensure that I can get the user role ID else I will just return 404 not found.
 Once I have the user role ID, I will then get all the roles under that user role ID.
 I can do this by calling a recursive function called `findChildrenById` in the `RoleModel` object.
 Now that I have the list of user roles, I can now simply call `findByRoles` in the `UserModel` object to return all the users that are included in the list of sub roles.